 University of Minnesota Medical School

 The Department of Laboratory Medicine and Pathology at the Twin Cities campus in Minneapolis provides four years of anatomic and clinical pathology training with fellowships in forensic pathology.
-During their course of study, residents rotate through classes in cytopathology, surgical pathology, microbiology and other subjects related to forensic science.
+During their course of study for a forensic science degree, residents rotate through classes in cytopathology, surgical pathology, microbiology and other subjects related to forensic science.
 At the Hennepin County Medical Examiner’s office, residents perform unassisted autopsies, attend crime scene investigations and interpret toxicology reports.
 Fellows and residents learn investigative procedures, such as determining time of death, identifying types of wounds and maintaining evidence in a secure and legal manner.

 Emory University School of Medicine